 First and foremost we source and re-sell valued product, service and benefit subscriptions at market related prices.
 In some instances, we will also develop them ourselves, such as the MemaMobi project.

 Secondly, as I mentioned above, we choose to share the profits of such subscriptions!
 Profits as shared to our business program subscribers, who can either be an “Affiliate” or “Connecta” type business partner.

-The main difference between Affiliate and Connecta business partners is that an Affiliate’s subscription carries no extra cost, but face limitations which the Connecta Business partner does not have in relations to his or her paid subscription.
+The main difference between Affiliate and Connecta business partners is that an Affiliate’s subscription carries no extra cost, but faces some limitations which the Connecta Business partner does not have in relation to his or her paid subscription.

 How does this “sharing of profits” system work?

-We share profits through our Affiliate Marketing Program for recurring subscription type products.
+We share profits through our Uni-Level referral program for recurring subscription type products.